Paulotuto/Javascript_Bases/README.md

 # School_works
-Here is my school's exercise or project.
+Here are my works, exercises, or projects realized at the school.